ianc02/ianc02.github.io/docs/_posts/2021-08-24-first-official-post.markdown

 but I also plan on using it for personal projects and ways to track my progress over time.
 It will take me a bit before I can figure out how to like some of my projects to the site, so for now it will just be text blogs.

+I am going to keep a lot of the default jekyll code on the site for now to use as a reference as I learn how to fully utilize all the tools.